Skip to Content

 For this blog post, I’ve included a short detour off the Trans Canada Highway onto the Bow Valley Parkway in order to include stops at Johnston Canyon and Morant’s Curve.
 Both are well worth stopping at if you have time – the Bow Valley Parkway is a truly stunning drive!

-It’s important to note that until winter 2024, there are significant roadworks on a section of the road east of Golden.
-It is called the Kicking Horse Canyon Project, and delays can be up to 30 minutes during the day, and this 5 km section is closed at night so you will need to take an alternative route via Radium Hot Springs.
+Important Note: Until spring 2024, there are significant roadworks on a section of the road east of Golden.
+It is called the Kicking Horse Canyon Project, and delays can be up to 30 minutes during the day, and this 5 km (3.1 mi) section is closed at night so you will need to take an alternative route via Radium Hot Springs.
 You can read all about the roadworks here.

 1. Calgary

-Don’t rush off on your road trip too quickly and be sure to enjoy Calgary before you go.
-Despite being a major city in the plains, Calgary offers a variety of fun things to do.
+Don’t rush off on your road trip too quickly and be sure to enjoy Calgary for at least a day before you go.
+Despite being a major city in the plains, Calgary offers a variety of fun things to do and with the Rocky Mountains at its doorstep, it’s a fantastic starting point to join a tour of the Canadian Rockies.

 Also, since you’re going to be in town, you may as well spend some time seeing the city and take advantage of the city’s lower lodging costs than the adjacent Rocky Mountain resorts.